-When preparing Thanksgiving for two — or just a few people — cooking a turkey breast delivers the same taste and tradition as a full-roasted turkey.
+When preparing Thanksgiving dinner for two — or just a few people — cooking a turkey breast delivers the same taste and tradition as a full-roasted turkey.

 Additionally, a turkey breast will stay moister than a whole turkey because of the shorter cooking time.
 And just think, if you are only cooking a turkey breast, there’s no waking up extra early to put the turkey in the oven.